Skip to content

 3. Configure User Permissions

-Add your user to the necessary groups to allow VM management without sudo:
+Add your user to the necessary groups for virtualization access:

 sudo usermod -a -G libvirt,kvm $USER